yinfredyue/yinfredyue.github.io2/_posts/2021-03-25-[3]-buffer-pool-manager.md

 Common:
 - LRU
-- CLOCK: an approximation of LRU without needing a timestamp for each page
+- CLOCK: an approximation of LRU without needing a timestamp for each page.
+The slides say that it's an approximation of LRU without needing a separate timestamp per page.
+However, LRU is implemented with a `std::list` and a `std::unordered_map`, and no timestamp is stored.
+I don't really understand.

 ## Implementation